Versus the competiton:

 Excluding the destination charge, the GL320 starts at $53,400, while the GL450 starts at $55,900.
 Standard features on both include four-wheel drive, faux leather upholstery, a CD player with an auxiliary MP3 jack, dual-zone automatic climate control, a fixed third-row skylight, and heated, power-adjustable front seats.
 The GL550 hikes the price considerably ($77,375), but it comes stocked with standard features: larger wheels, a moonroof, leather, a backup camera, heated second-row seats, Harman Kardon audio, xenon headlights and a navigation system.
 Many of those features are optional on lesser trims.

 GL550 options include keyless access (it supplements the regular keyless entry) and a rear-seat DVD system.
-Fully loaded, the GL-Class tops out around $83,000.
+Fully loaded, the Mercedes-Benz GL-Class tops out around $83,000.

-The GL's price spread gives it a wide range of competitors: At the low end it competes with Infiniti and Lincoln, and at the high end there's Lexus and Land Rover.
+The Mercedes-Benz GL-class’ price spread gives it a wide range of body-type competitors: At the low end it competes with Infiniti and Lincoln, and at the high end there’s Lexus and Land Rover.
 It seems less suited for the higher-tier competition, as its ride quality and control interface stop it short of luxury-SUV perfection, but as an alternative to some of its less-expensive competitors, the GL holds promise.
-It's elegantly tailored, stylish and roomy, and for some families it could prove a worthy steed.
-Sales have been steady so far, but whether or not enough folks will be willing to look past the GL's annoyances to make it a success — particularly with $3.50-per-gallon gas — remains uncertain.
+It’s elegantly tailored, stylish and roomy, and for some families it could prove a worthy steed.
+Sales have been steady so far, but whether or not enough folks will be willing to look past the Mercedes-Benz GL-class’ annoyances to make it a success — particularly with $3.50-per-gallon gas — remains uncertain.